ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 }
 ```

 In the above code example, **``stack``** is an isolated variable.
-Therefore, it can only be accessed within lock, as shown in the function **``push( )``** and **``pop( )``**, both being isolated functions.
+Therefore, it can only be accessed within ``lock`` statements, as shown in the functions **``push()``** and **``pop( )``**.
+Both functions are ``isolated`` functions.

-There are certain constraints with respect to defining isolated variables.
-First, they can be declared only at the module level with isolated expression.
-Second, they cannot be public.
+There are certain constraints with respect to defining ``isolated`` variables.
+They can be declared only at the module level and have to be initialized with isolated expressions.
+Isolated variables cannot be public.

-Additionally, some more constraints apply to the usage of isolated variables.
-The lock statement can only access one isolated variable.
-Further, it can only call isolated functions and use isolated expressions for transfer of values in and out of the block.
-Isolated functions are allowed to access isolated module-level variables as long as they adhere to the above constraints.
+Additionally, more constraints apply to the usage of ``isolated`` variables.
+A ``lock`` statement can access only one ``isolated`` variable.
+Within a ``lock`` statement that accesses an ``isolated`` variable, only ``isolated`` functions can be called.
+Moreover, isolated expressions have to be used to transfer values in and out of the ``lock`` statement.
+Isolated functions are allowed to access ``isolated`` module-level variables as long as they adhere to the above constraints.

 ### Isolated Methods

 The concept of isolation can also be applied to object methods.
-An isolated object method is the same as an isolated function.
-It has an implicit reference to self, which is treated as a parameter.
+An ``isolated`` object method is the same as an ``isolated`` function.
+It has an implicit reference to ``self``, which is treated as a parameter.

-An isolated method is concurrency-safe if both the object and the arguments are safe.
+An ``isolated`` method is concurrency-safe if both the object and the arguments are safe.
 But this is not quite enough for service concurrency.
 When a listener makes a call to a remote or resource method, it controls the parameters that are passed to the methods.
 Therefore, it can ensure the safety of the remote methods and ensure that the arguments to the method are safe.
 However, it cannot ensure the safety of the service object as the object may contain mutable fields.

-Therefore, just having isolated methods alone does not guarantee complete concurrency safety.
+Therefore, just having ``isolated`` methods alone does not guarantee complete concurrency safety.

 ### Isolated Objects

-To bridge this concurrency gap in isolated methods, you can also define isolated objects.
-An isolated object is just like a module with isolated module-level variables.
+To bridge this concurrency gap in ``isolated`` methods, you can also define ``isolated`` objects.
+An ``isolated`` object is just like a module with ``isolated`` module-level variables.

 ```ballerina
 isolated class Counter {